jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Operation-Guide/Create-Pipeline.md

 	CodePipeline name: you need set name for created CodePipeline, which the name cannot be null, only supports Chinese characters, numbers, capital and lower-case letters, English underline "_" and line-through "-", with at most 32 characters.

 2. Create source stage
 When conducting quick creation, the name of the stage is source by default, which supports users to modify the stage name.
-Adding five atomic operations is supported under one stage, which atomic operations are executed in parallel, wherein one fails will lead to the failure of the stage.
+Each phase contains one or more actions (up to 5 actions).
+Stages are executed in series, and operations in each stage are executed in parallel.
+If any action in one phase fails, it is considered that the phase fails to execute.

 	The operation elements of source code in the template are as follows:

 	- Operation Name: Source Code Operation
 	- Operation Type: Source Code
-	- Operation Provider: GitHub
+	- Code Source: JD Cloud-CodeCommit, GitHub
-	- Repository: repo Address
+	- Codebase: Select repo address
 	- Branch: Compilation Branches
-	- Change Detection Operation: Triggering Method
-	- Manual Confirmation: the execution method of the operation, which will automatically circulated by default
+	- Webhook Trigger: Select **Yes** to automatically trigger the CodePipeline when changes occur in the source code

 3. Create Compilation Stage